Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

     }
 });
 ```
-## 8.2 Device alarm message
+## 8.2 Alarm message of device

-### 8.2.1 Get all messages
+### 8.2.1 Get all devices whether have messages
 ```
 【description】
-Gets whether all devices have messages
+Gets all devices whether have messages

 [Function call]
 / **
- * Get alarm messages for all devices
+ * Get alarm messages of all devices
  *
  * @param callback function callback
  * /